ivargr/kage-indexing/Readme.md

 This repository contains a snakemake pipeline for making an index that can be used with KAGE.
 To use this pipeline, you will need:

 * A VCF with genotypes of a population, e.g. a thousand genomes VCF.
 Only biallelic variants are supported for now.
+The snakemake pipeline will try to split variants into biallelic if you have multiallelic variants, and it will also remove some overlapping indels that may cause trouble.
-* A reference genome
+* A reference genome (.fa or .2bit format)

 **Note**

 Making indexes for a species such as human with e.g. using Thousands Genomes Project variants, unfortunately takes some time (2-3 days) and requires a lot of computational power.
 You should have a system with 30+ cores and 512 GB of RAM.
 We are working on rewriting a lot of the indexing code, and hope to have a much quicker and smoother process in the future.
 If you are genotyping humans, a good option is to use one of our prebuilt indexes.
 If you want to make indexes for another species, feel free to contact us (ivargry@ifi.uio.no) and we might be able to build the indexes for you or help you out.

+The pipeline has been tested to work with human and yeast data, and we would be happy to try to make indexes for other species -- feel free to reach out.

 ## Running the pipeline